tmscheidl/Phi3-MovieRecs/README.md

 ### 4. Visualization and Analysis

-The notebook `Plot.ipynb` visualizes evaluation metrics using a variety of plots to compare model performances, including:
+The notebooks `Plot_movie.ipynb` and `Plot_music.ipynb` visualize evaluation metrics using a variety of plots to compare model performances.

+#### Movie Plots
+Includes:

 - Normalized Metric Comparison Across Models (bar chart)
 - Recall@5 and NDCG@5 comparison (bar chart)